andydevs/fractool/docs/components.md

 - [x] Parallel Mandelbrot
 - [x] Newton's Method

-### ftgpu
+### ftengpu

 Will use CUDA hardware acceleration library.
-This will default to ftmp if unavailable
+This will default to ftenmp if unavailable

 Algorithms